Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 **Data processing back-end**

-* To provide accurate statistics for the admin (front-end), the system must be capable of processing JSON requests from both the web application and the M5Stack.
+* To provide accurate statistics for the admin (front-end), the system must be capable of processing JSON requests efficiently from both the web application and the M5Stack.
 * To ensure the admin retains control of the userbase and product, the back-end must also be able to insert new users, sponsors and challenges into the central database, while retaining this data in a persistent manner.
 * In order for the end-user to have an accurate step count, the system must be able to listen on the correct MQTT client topic for step updates for each user, and update records accordingly.
-* To allow for the end-user to know how much health their Bean has left, the system also calculates the life time remaining for each user's avatar based on step updates and time elapsed.
+* To allow for the end-user to know how much health their Bean has left, the system also calculates the life time remaining for each user's avatar based on step updates and time elapsed and sends the required data back to any device that requests.
+* To ensure that there is no discordant data between applications, data is only stored in this system and any data required by other applications will be sent by this system.
 * To ensure that the sponsor's see success from their challenges, and to ensure that the user's remain motivated, the system should automatically add rewards if user has met required goals in any challenges enrolled.

 ### Web System Requirements